Configuration audit tools

 CloudSploit scans (AWS account scanner)

-configuration audit, IT audit, security assessment
+IT audit, configuration audit, security assessment

 CloudSploit scans is an open source software project to test security risks related to an AWS account.
 It runs tests against your Amazon account and aims to discover any potential misconfigured setting or other risks.